Panneau de gestion des cookies

 Depending on the course, exemptions are possible for the first year.

-Your file should contain:
+Your file must contain:

-• supporting documents (e.g. employment contract) proving your experience,
+• supporting documents ( e.g. employment contract) proving your experience,

-See: Order of July 31, 2009 relating to the State nursing diploma, article 9
+See: Order of July 31, 2009 relating to the state nursing diploma, article 9

 What happens next?